 The Bose QuietComfort Ultra Headphones are impressive for commuting and traveling.
 They have a well-built design that's comfortable for long days on the go.
 They're also equipped with a superb ANC system, so they can block out the low rumble of bus and plane engines and last almost up to 30 hours with their ANC on.
 Their carrying case helps protect the headphones from damage, too.

 The Bose QuietComfort Ultra Headphones are great for office use.
-They have a comfortable fit and last well throughout your work day, so you don't have to worry about recharging them every day.
+They have a comfortable fit and will easily last through a couple of long work days, so you don't have to worry about recharging them every day.
 They also support multi-device pairing, so you can stay connected to your PC and smartphone simultaneously.
-Thanks to their ANC system, you can easily block out chatty coworkers and the hum of computer fans.
+Thanks to their superb ANC system, you can easily block out chatty coworkers and the hum of computer fans.

-The Bose QC Ultra Headphones are Bluetooth-only headphones.
-Unfortunately, they have high latency using the SBC codec, so your audio and visuals won't be in sync.
+You can only use the Bose QC Ultra Headphones wirelessly via Bluetooth.
+Unfortunately, they have high latency using the SBC Bluetooth codec, so your audio and visuals won't be in sync.
 Luckily, they support aptX Adaptive, which is a codec that adjusts its performance based on your content.
 If you're gaming, it can ensure a lower latency experience.
 However, there's still some delay present.
+Since these headphones don't have a wireless dongle for a low-latency connection, we don't think they're suitable for wireless gaming.

 The Bose QuietComfort Ultra Headphones are decent for wired gaming, though there are a couple of caveats.
 First, they only support audio via analog, and second, the headphones still need to be powered on to use the analog connection, so you'll still need to keep an eye on battery life while using them.
-These headphones have an extra dose of bass that can help emphasize sound effects in your gameplay, while speech and soundtracks sound clear.
-They also have a comfortable fit that's suitable for long gaming sessions.
+These headphones have an extra dose of bass that can help emphasize sound effects in your gameplay while speech and soundtracks remain clear.
+They also have a comfortable fit that's suitable for long gaming sessions, but gamers with longer hair might notice a drop-off in bass.

 Needs to be powered on even when plugged in.